greenelab/deep-review/sections/05_treat.md

 train on massive collections of diverse compounds, drug-like small molecules, or specialized subsets.

-`TODO: other papers to add such as generative models`
+`TODO: emerging areas: using structure in DL and generative models`

-`TOOD: relationship to traditional docking (some networks include docking scores), deep learning with structure (e.g. [@tag:Wallach2015_atom_net
+`TODO: other papers to add such as generative models, describe LSTM model, get mostly valid SMILES, require few training samples, not a GAN, include as fine tuning example in discussion, move autoencoder here`

-@arxiv:1612.02751 @arxiv:1703.10603])`
+`TOOD: relationship to traditional docking (some networks include docking scores + the docking based method that uses neighboring atoms), deep learning with structure (e.g. [@tag:Wallach2015_atom_net @arxiv:1612.02751

-`TODO: analogies to other domains where deep learning can capture the behavior of complex physics (e.g. quantum physics example)?`
+@arxiv:1703.10603])`

 `TODO: link to drug repurposing section above,  DeepDTIs uses ECFPs as features for its 1412 compounds and protein sequence composition (PSCs)